Dynamical quantum phase transitions following a noisy quench

 In addition we construct an exact noise master equation (ME) \cite{luczka1991quantum,Budini2000,Filho2017,Kiely2021} for the averaged density matrix $\rho_k(t) = \langle \rho_{\eta,k}(t) \rangle$, with $\rho_{\eta,k}(t)$ the density matrix of the Hamiltonian in Eq. (\ref{eq:SSE}).} Explicitly,

 By translating Eq. (\ref{eq:master}) into two coupled differential equations, { the mean transition probabilities are obtained numerically as ensemble averages $\langle p_k\rangle$ over the noise distribution $\{\eta\}$.
-The averaged probabilities reveal features not easily seen from a single quench, and, moreover, { allows us to} validate the soundness of the SSE numerics.} For details, see sec.
-C in the Supplemental Material.
+The averaged probabilities reveal features not easily seen from a single quench, and, moreover, { allows us to} validate the soundness of the SSE numerics.} For details, see \cite{Jafari2022}.

 { Let us analyze the results predicted by Eqs. (\ref{eq:SSE}) and (\ref{eq:master}) for a quench across the equilibrium critical point $h=-1$, from $h_i =-50$ to $h_f=1/2$.
-The effect of noise is bound to increase with the amplitude $\xi$, but will also depend on the correlation time $\tau_n$ as well as the sweep velocity $v$.
+The effect of noise is bound to increase with the amplitude $\xi$, but will also depend on the correlation time $\tau_n$ as well as on the sweep velocity $v$.
 For transparency we focus on a few representative cases, { displayed in panels (a)-(f) of Fig. 1.}

 { (a) $-$ We take off from} a noiseless quench { that supports an extended} adiabatic regime, i.e., with modes satisfying $p_k \!\approx \!0$.
 As discussed above, when a quench is noiseless there appears only a single critical momentum $k^{\ast}$ (satisfying $p_{k^{\ast}} \!= \!1/2$). { Panel (a) shows that adding noise} in the velocity-weighted low-amplitude limit $\xi/v \ll 1$ does not perturb $k^{\ast}$.
 Hence, in this limit the { corresponding} DQPTs are robust against noise.